 When I apply this to my journey to abolish the system of white dominance, I’m left with discomfort.

 This hope I carry in my heart to abolish the system of white dominance does not have the luxury of a known path.

-I believe this is why many white bodied adults don't take the first step when it comes to inviting their children, students, nieces and nephews, grandchildren, neighbors, and god-children to an anti-racist journey.
+I believe this is why many white bodied adults don't take the first step when it comes to inviting their children, students, nieces and nephews, grandchildren, neighbors, and god-children to the journey they have begun for themselves.